I’ve been visiting Mount Desert Island for more than 40 years and have come to know all about the best places to stay in Bar Harbor, Maine.

 Bass Cottage Inn

-Tucked away on a side street off of Main Street in downtown Bar Harbor is the luxury Bass Cottage Inn.
+Tucked away on a side street off of Main Street in downtown is the Bass Cottage Inn.

 As with many of the inns in Bar Harbor, a freshly made gourmet breakfast is included in your stay.